Opinion | The selling of Biden’s relief bill will test a hopeful theory among Democrats

-The Democratic aligned group American Bridge is planning to spend $100 million during this cycle.
-Its president, Jessica Floyd tells me that a “big chunk” of this will be devoted to communicating about the American Rescue Plan.
+The Democratic-aligned group American Bridge is planning to spend $100 million during this cycle.
+Its president, Jessica Floyd, tells me that a “big chunk” of this will be devoted to communicating about the American Rescue Plan.

 The group just unveiled its first ad in this effort, one featuring a female special education teacher from the Philadelphia suburbs:

-Suburban and educated whites helped Biden take back Pennsylvania, Michigan and Wisconsin, so at first glance this appears pitched at those voters.
+Suburban and educated Whites helped Biden take back Pennsylvania, Michigan and Wisconsin, so at first glance, this appears pitched at those voters.

-But according to Floyd, Democrats hope that the particular nature of their messages on the package might mean they have the same appeal to other demographics, such as African American and Latino voters, rural voters, and non-college-educated whites.
+But according to Floyd, Democrats hope that the particular nature of their messages on the package might mean they have the same appeal to other demographics, such as African American and Latino voters, rural voters, and non-college-educated Whites.

 “It’s going to solve so many of the problems for a broad range of people within the Democratic coalition,” Floyd told me.